OVERVIEW: DISNEY’S VALUE RESORTS

 These rooms are fine for first time family visitors who can’t afford a deluxe, as they won’t be spending much time in them other than sleeping.

-I can’t recommend them for returning visitors–who are more likely to spend more time goofing off in or near their rooms–unless they have stayed in a value before and hence know exactly what they are in for, or their kids are really little, or their party size is only 3 people.
+But I can’t recommend them for returning visitors, unless they plan to be in the parks all day.
+Returning visitors who are likely to spend more time goofing off in or near their rooms should avoid the values, unless they have stayed in a value before and hence know exactly what they are in for, or their kids are really little, or their party size is only 3 people.

 For more on comparative room sizes, see this.